Anarchism in Greece: The Polytechnic uprising and the subcultural movement

-The new phase of the Greek anarchist movement started during the Greek military junta of 1967–1974.
-In this period, Greek anarchism broke away from its anarcho-syndicalist origins, and it was organized around small direct action groups.
+The new phase of the Greek anarchist movement began as part of the resistance to the Greek military junta of 1967–1974.
+In this period, Greek anarchism broke away from its anarcho-syndicalist origins and became organized around small direct action groups.
 Students played a significant role in this new phase.
-Students returning from Paris, where they had taken part in the events of May 1968 and got in touch with leftist and anarchist ideas, started spreading these ideas among the radical youth.
+Students returning from Paris, where they had taken part in the events of May 1968 and been introduced to leftist and anarchist ideas, started spreading these ideas among the radical youth.
 In 1972, Guy Debord's The Society of the Spectacle was published in Athens, along with other Situationist texts.
 Mikhail Bakunin's God and the State and Peter Kropotkin's Law and Authority followed.
-In 1971, "Diethnis Vivliothiki" ("International Library"), a publishing and political team was founded.
-Christos Konstantinides was one of the founding figures and translators such as Agis Stinas contributed.
-The "Black Rose" bookshop carried these publications of "Diethnis Vivliothiki" ("International Library").
+In 1971, Diethnis Vivliothiki (International Library), a publishing and political team was founded.
+Christos Konstantinidis was one of the founding figures, and translators such as Agis Stinas contributed.
+The Black Rose bookshop carried publications of Diethnis Vivliothiki.

 Interest in anarchism swelled with the anti-junta movement, and the 1973 Athens Polytechnic uprising was a flash-point for the junta's opposition.
 The group that initiated the Polytechnic uprising included a minority of anarchists and leftists.
-The moderator of the anarchist group was Christos Konstantinides.
-Anarchists were branded as provocateurs by the Communist Youth of Greece as they were expressing slogans not directly related to the student's demands (i.e. they were calling for sexual freedom, social revolution and the abolition of the State).
+The moderator of the anarchist group was Christos Konstantinidis.
+Anarchists were branded as provocateurs by the Communist Youth of Greece as they expressed slogans not directly related to the student's demands (i.e. they were calling for sexual freedom, social revolution and the abolition of the State).
 The resonance with the French 1968 movement was clear.
-Some demonstrators also used slogans with anarchist overtones, such as "Down with Authority" and "People Revolt".
-The uprising is commemorated annually with a multi-day march, anarchists often use the occasion to denounce the political regime of the day.
-The annual protests promote a subculture that sees resistance of authority as one's duty.
+Some demonstrators also used slogans with anarchist overtones, such as "Down with Authority" and "People Revolt."
+The uprising is commemorated annually with a multi-day march; anarchists often use the occasion to denounce the political regime of the day.
+The annual protests promote a subculture that sees resistance to authority as one's duty.

 On 4 May 1976, the first autonomous anarchist rally took place at Propylaea.
 The aim was to express political and pacifist messages, while the country was facing severe issues with its neighbor country, Turkey.
-Some major slogans of the demonstration were «Turkish workers are our brothers» and «The Aegean sea belongs to its fish».
+Some major slogans of the demonstration were "Turkish workers are our brothers" and "The Aegean Sea belongs to its fish."

-Greek anarchism remained a small subculture after the fall of the junta, but grew into a movement following riots in 1981.
-In December 1979, protests took place as the Konstantinos Karamanlis Government voted the statutory act no. 815, which aimed to reduce the university exam periods and set a time limit to the study period.
-The university occupation movement of 1979–1981 was largely instigated by Anarchist and leftist groups.
-Near the Polytechnic, the student neighborhood of Exarcheia became a "free zone", where leftists, Anarchists, hippies, and others were in charge.
-Throughout the late 20th century, Greek radical leftists referred to their cause by various fashionable names (autonomous, anti-authority, alternative) while police and the public generally labeled all revolutionary leftists as "anarchists".
+Greek anarchism remained a small subculture after the fall of the junta but grew into a movement following riots in 1981.
+In December 1979, protests took place as the Konstantinos Karamanlis government voted in the statutory act no. 815, which aimed to reduce the university exam periods and set a time limit on the allowed length of period.
+The university occupation movement of 1979–1981 was largely instigated by anarchist and leftist groups.
+Near the Polytechnic, the neighborhood of Exarcheia became a "free zone," where leftists, anarchists, hippies, and others were in charge.
+Throughout the late 20th century, Greek radical leftists referred to their cause by various names (autonomous, anti-authority, alternative) while police and the public generally labeled all revolutionary leftists as "anarchists."